 In this tutorial, you will learn how to use the SMILES Manager extension of SAMSON.
 This extension is based on RDKit.
 RDKit is a widely used open-source toolkit for cheminformatics.
 One of its features is the conversion of molecules SMILES strings to 2D and 3D structures.

 The extension interface presents three tabs: Manage SMILES, Replace fragments, and Positional Analogue Scanning.
 In this tutorial, we will present the first two sections one by one as they are totally independent.
 For the Positional Analogue Scanning, please check the Positional Analogue Scanning using the SMILES Manager Extension tutorial.
 In each of the first two tabs, you can find a menu bar that contains all the actions with corresponding shortcuts.
 SMILES strings are presented in a table with their corresponding names and 2D conformation images.

 - Replace fragments

-SMILES files (.smi) or text files (.txt) containing SMILES strings can be imported by clicking on Open from file drop-down menu located in the menu bar.
-The SMILES files must have the RDKit .smi format (image below) with the SMILES string in the first column and the molecule name in the second.
+You can import SMILES files (.smi) or text files (.txt) containing SMILES strings by clicking on Open from the File drop-down menu located in the menu bar of the extension.
+The SMILES files must have the RDKit .smi format (image below) with a SMILES string in the first column and a molecule name in the second column.

 It is possible to manually add SMILES strings using the Add line action from the Edit drop-down menu or using the Add button just below the SMILES table.
 In the same way, each line can be removed and the table can be cleared.
 The SMILES string can be easily modified by modifying the corresponding Code cell in the table.